 A former IDF at Duvdevan Unit also addressed this question on Quora and claimed that when it comes to the tactical aspects of the Duvdevan unit, the show is extremely accurate.
 Although the deep-cover intelligence operations depicted in the show are very complex in real life and have a lot more at stake, the show manages to portray a pretty accurate depiction of these.

-Adding to this, the former IDF—who also happens to be friends with the creators of the show—added that the cultural and administrative representation of the Duvdevan Unit in the show is not all that accurate.
+Moreover, the former IDF—who also happens to be friends with the show’s creators—added that the cultural and administrative representation of the Duvdevan Unit in the show is not all that accurate.
 In real life, the Duvdevan Unit is actually much bigger compared to its “militia” style depiction in the show.
 Moreover, even the teams amongst these groups are “more specialized and much less generalized.”
 Almost every tactical aspect of a given mission is performed by a trained specialist.

 In conclusion, ‘Fauda’s representation of Palestinian society and culture may have several discrepancies but at the same time, many aspects of its story are also grounded to reality; especially how it deals with the tactical side of the Duvdevan Unit.